-Living made easy, a DLF website, also has extensive information about different types of specialist disability equipment on their website.
-See https://livingmadeeasy.org.uk/ for more information.
+Living Made Easy has extensive information about different types of specialist disability equipment.
+See https://livingmadeeasy.org.uk/.

 5 Services provided free of charge

 5.1 Community-based health services

 Your GP can arrange community-based health services, where necessary.
 If it is hard for you to get out of the house, arrangements can usually be made to see you at home.
 Services available can include: